 Dr. Matthias Jakob Becker, Moses Mendelssohn Center, Potsdam University, Germany

-Professor Ansel Brown, North Carolina Central University
+Professor Ansel Brown, North Carolina Central University School of Law

 Professor Giuseppe Cecere, University of Bologna, Italy